 What To Look For In Oil Pastel Paper

 Texture – Smoothness is the key since you don’t want to see texture when applying your pastels.
 However, some artists prefer a rougher surface with tooth (sanded paper) for more textural appeal.
-A rougher surface might be a better choice for landscape scenes with dirt roads or weather-worn objects.
+A rougher surface might be better for landscape scenes with dirt roads or weather-worn objects.

 Size – There are individual sheets and pads of pastel paper available in almost any size you choose.
 Which one you select will depend on the subject and the type of painting you wish to complete.
 You might find that purchasing larger sizes and cutting them into small sizes might save you money per painting.